Triggerise/triggerise.github.io/_privacy-policy/english.markdown

         We capture a voice sample and the type of service and/or product that you have received, along with the date this took place and the service provider that offered the service and/or product. \n\n
       - Redeeming loyalty points (‘‘Tiko Miles’’ or “Miles”) phase We process where you used your Tiko Miles and how many of the Miles you spent.  \n\n **2.
-What are the purposes and bases for using your personal data? \n\n We will process your personal data for the following purposes and under the following lawful bases:
+What are the purposes and bases for using your personal data?** \n\n We will process your personal data for the following purposes and under the following lawful bases:\n\n
       <table class='privacy-table'>
         <caption>Privacy table</caption>
         <thead>